-- 3. Sport England's statutory role - As the statutory consultee, Sport England is expected to object to the loss of this facility without adequate replacement.
-Such an objection would carry significant weight at both local and national level. - 4.
-The tilted balance - Although the Council's housing shortfall must be acknowledged, case law and recent appeal decisions confirm that the protection of valued sports and recreation facilities is a strong policy safeguard.
+3. Sport England's statutory role - As the statutory consultee, Sport England is expected to object to the loss of this facility without adequate replacement.
+Such an objection would carry significant weight at both local and national level.
+4. The tilted balance - Although the Council's housing shortfall must be acknowledged, case law and recent appeal decisions confirm that the protection of valued sports and recreation facilities is a strong policy safeguard.
 In this instance, the adverse impacts of losing a well-used golf course without suitable replacement would significantly and demonstrably outweigh the benefits of additional housing.

-In light of the above, I respectfully submit that the application should be refused in line with national policy, and in recognition of the important role Ifield Golf Course plays in serving the health and wellbeing of Horsham residents.
+In light of the above, I respectfully submit that the application should be refused in line with national policy, and in recognition of the important role Ifield Golf Course plays in serving the health and wellbeing of residents in the local area.

-Thank you again for your attention to this matter, and for your continued support to the residents of Rusper and the wider district.
+Thank you again for your attention to this matter.